Moo64c/moo64c.github.io/_posts/2025-03-14-Getting-Used-to-Macs-Developer-Edition.md

 A terminal emulator is something developers spend a lot of time using, and replacing it is pretty difficult.
 A missing feature or unexpected behavior or rendering can just send you running back to the familiar one.
 Make sure you have the features you need in the emulator you choose and it makes sense to you.
 I've been with iTerm2 since the beginning and couldn't make a change (so far).
 The main issue is it takes a long long while to learn or even find out about features you might want since it might be hidden in plain sight, or in iTerm2's case - under the third tab of the pop up window that comes from pressing the correct button under the right list of items, somewhere three levels deep into the profiles (and not keybinding!) tab of the options window.

 What I'm trying to say here, and will say again when it comes to IDEs - it comes to personal preference (and gained knowledge of some tool).
 If you never touched a terminal emulator before and will miss nothing I'd suggest taking Ghostty, as it looks the most promising down the line.
-If you are like me and no longer remember your SSH key's password and need a in-terminal password manger one keyboard shortcut away, and you don't tend to benchmark the time it tool to load Neovim on an hourly basis, iTerm2 is probably the way to go.
+If you are like me and no longer remember your SSH key's password and need an in-terminal password manger one keyboard shortcut away, and you don't tend to benchmark the time it tool to load Neovim on an hourly basis, iTerm2 is probably the way to go.

 As a side note: Raycast can replace at least some of the functionality I mentioned above.
 Snippets and simple tools and even password managers are possible in Raycast.
 This gives you the flexibility to use the same tools outside of the terminal itself.